The-Mighty-P/MAGD-150-Assignments/README.md

 *Currently in Progress*

-~~Probablyshouldn't have deleted the Zip files, whoops...~~
+~~Probably shouldn't have deleted the Zip files, whoops...~~

 #### Labs currently uploaded...
 1. Lab 8
 2. Lab 10

-# Will upload all of them very soon.
+# Will upload more of them very soon.